How To Delay Your Period

 Every medicine must have a licence for its specified use, issued by the Irish Health Products Regulatory Authority.
 However, some medications have additional therapeutic uses outside of their intended use.

-Provera is licensed to manage heavy/ irregular/ absent periods or endometriosis but it can be used to delay periods for a short time.
+This medication is licensed to manage heavy/ irregular/ absent periods or endometriosis but it can be used to delay periods for a short time.
 This is known as ‘off licence’.

 Are There Natural Ways To Delay My Period?